Save the Date

 Thurston Housing Land Trust is a tax exempt 501(c)(3) nonprofit.
 We are a democratic, community-based housing land trust operating in Thurston County, Washington.
 Our mission is to create affordable housing for low and moderate income people as a means for building equity and pathways to ownership.

-The Trust is committed to multiple levels of democratically inclusive governance across organization or property, where appropriate, that balances needs of members, residents, and donors
+The Trust is committed to multiple levels of democratically inclusive governance across the organization or property, where appropriate, that balances needs of members, residents, and donors

 The Importance of Membership in a Community Land Trust